weekendesk/nodegate/assets/documentation/api-reference-routes.md

 **This callback must return a container object** used by the route executor to send the response to the client.

 In case of error, the statusCode will be set to 500.
-If a response exists on the error, the status code will be the same as the response statusCode.
+If a response exists in the error, the status code will be the same as the response statusCode.

 _Examples_